 |Bench Press||6 X 77||6 X 77||6 X 77||6 X 77|

 |Chin-Up (assisted)||6 X 28||6 X 28||6 X 28||6 X 28|

-This session I managed to hit 6 reps on each and every set.
-I felt like if I was to attempt a 7th rep on any of the exercises (on the 4th set), I was going to fail.
+In this session, I managed to hit 6 reps on every set.
+I felt like if I was to attempt the 7th rep on any of the exercises (on the 4th set), I was going to fail.
 It’s not so much about “no guts no glory” or believing in your abilities, but safely assessing your ability and the risk VS the reward.
-Had I the luxury of a spotter or someone to pull the weight off me should I needed that assistance, chances are I may have attempted a 7th rep on some of the exercises.
+Had I the luxury of a spotter or someone to pull the weight off me should I needed that assistance, chances are I may have attempted the 7th rep on some of the exercises.
 You should always train safely, especially when lifting heavy weights.

 “Deload” is an important part of the Progression Scheme.
 A deload is typically performed every 4th session.
 The purpose is to give the body a rest and back off on the volume and intensity only slightly so that we can continue to progress and not burn out or overstress the body.

 In our above examples, Cycle 1 was performed with 8 reps, Cycle 2 with 7 reps and Cycle 3 with 6 reps.
 Thus making Cycle 4 the Deload.
 To program an effective deload cycle, as mentioned, we will be reducing the total volume of the session by both load (weight) and sets/reps.